Scribble-Works/preptime-api/README.md

 You can find guidelines on updating your .env file for optimal security [here](https://supabase.com/docs/guides/self-hosting/docker#dashboard-authentication)

 - Create a table for responses with the model in the route `expressEndpoints/models/responseModel.js`
+- Update the read and write policies for the responses table to allow aunauthenticated access to make it accessible to the public

 - For a managed supabase project hosted on supabase, the project URL and anon key can be found in the project setting of your supabase project.